Class: Aws::S3::Bucket

 • :prefix (String)

 Lists in-progress uploads only for those keys that begin with the specified prefix.
 You can use prefixes to separate a bucket into different grouping of keys.
-(You can think of using prefix to make groups in the same way you'd use a folder in a file system.)
+(You can think of using prefix to make groups in the same way that you'd use a folder in a file system.)

 • :upload_id_marker (String)